WeiyingZhao/WeiyingZhao.github.io/_pages/MultiSARCD.md

 ![changeMagnitudeDetection](/images/changeMagnitudeDetection.png)

 Figure 2.
-Cumulative change detection results.
-(A) the reference images divided by the other images, (b) cumulative changes without object weights, (c) cumulative changes with object weights.
+Cumulative change detection results. (a) the reference images divided by the other images, (b) cumulative changes without object weights, (c) cumulative changes with object weights.
 The thresholds chosen for column (b) with Pfa=0.54% and Pfa=1% for column (c).
 The time intervals of the changes are shown above.
 Different colors  represent the decrease and increase of the backscattering values.
 The temporal images are denoised using RABASAR-DAM method.

 # 3. Change classification